-After training in pictorial techniques at the Atelier des Beaux-Arts de la Ville de Paris (1985-1990), a master's degree in general history of European art (BA /MA - 1995), a doctorate in Classical archeology (2001), archaeologist and researcher acitivities at the French School of Athens (1992-2005) and university teaching (European art history, Greek archeology, History of Roman art and Taste of antiquity), and after training in methods of expertise in the art market (Drouot Formation, 2005), Laure Chevalier founded the firm AGALMATA Art advisory (2006).
-As CEO of AGALMATA, she studied and authenticated unique items of high heritage value, unpublished, unattribuated orindeterminate works, in various fields of European Arts.
-She did the inventory of private collections (one of them came from the succesion of the painter Charles Dufresne (1876 - 1938) was composed of more than 1200 works of art, paintings and antiques).
-Between 2016 and 2019, she helped shaping two private collections as art advisor.
+After training in pictorial techniques at the Atelier des Beaux-Arts de la Ville de Paris (1985-1990), a master's degree in general history of European art (BA /MA - 1995), a doctorate in Classical archeology (2001), researcher and archeologist acitivities at the French School of Athens (1992-2005) and university teaching (European art history, Greek archeology, History of Roman art and Taste of antiquity), and after training in methods of expertise in the art market (Drouot Formation, 2005), Laure Chevalier founded the small company AGALMATA (Art advisory) in 2006.
+As expert, she studied and authenticated unique items of high heritage value, orphaned, unattribuated orindeterminate works, in various fields of European art.
+She did the inventory of private collections (one of them came from the former estate of the french painter Charles Georges Dufresne (1876 - 1938) composed of more than 1200 works of art, paintings and antiques).
+Another one came from the former estate of the french painter Guillaume Guillon Lethière, appointed director of the French Academy in Rome in 1807, whose collection included drawings and prints from the italian Renaissance in particular.
+At the same time, Laure Chevalier has maintained a teaching and academic research activity .
+She has led doctoral seminars and conferences (art history, traceability and expertise methods), notably in the European NETCHER program, at the Ecole du Louvre and at the Institut national du Patrimoine (INP).

 PROFESSIONAL AFFILIATIONS / MEMBERSHIPS 2019-2021 - NETCHER H2020, (European Commission, coordination Conseil National de Recherche Scientifique (CNRS), France.
 2018 - POLAR MERSI (ANR) coordination École Nationale Supérieure de Police (ENSP), France.
 2007 - 2021 - French Union of Experts specialized in Antiquités and Works of art (UFE), certified member n°448 (France) 2003 - Centre d'archéologie générale (Anthropology of Art) - at Sorbonne University, France.
 2002-2006 - CNU Section 21 - Qualified to the duties of Lecturer (Maître de conférences) in History, Civilisations, Archaeology and Arts in Ancient and Medieval Worlds (National Council of Universities, France).